youyugithub/sample_size_calculation_and_power_analysis_in_R/README.md

 ## Survival two groups

+#### Schoenfeld's

 Number of Events needed $d=(z_\beta+z_\alpha)^2/[P_A P_B (\log HR)^2]$
+P_A and P_B are randomization ratios
-Ref: Sample-Size Formula for the Proportional-Hazards Regression Model
+Ref: Sample-Size Formula for the Proportional-Hazards Regression Model Online tool that use this method: https://biostatistics.mdanderson.org/shinyapps/Nsurvival/

 #### Freedman's

 TABLES OF THE NUMBER OF PATIENTS REQUIRED IN CLINICAL TRIALS USING THE LOGRANK TEST